thegeekybeng/mps-connect_beta-test/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers deploying MPS Connect to Render (backend + database) and GitHub Pages (frontend) for production demo.
+This guide previously referenced Render (backend + database) and GitHub Pages (frontend).
+Those instructions have been removed.

-For detailed Render configuration, see [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md).
+For Google Cloud deployment, use `DEPLOY_GCP.md` at the project root (Cloud Run + Firebase Hosting).

 ## Prerequisites

 - GitHub repository with MPS Connect code
-- Render account (free tier)
+- Cloud account for your chosen provider
 - GitHub account with Pages enabled
 - Domain name (optional)

-## Phase 1: Database Setup (PostgreSQL on Render)
+## Phase 1: Database Setup (placeholder)

 ### What PostgreSQL Does Functionally